Deep Feature Consistent Variational Autoencoder: Experiments

-Considering the conceptual relationship between different facial attributes in natural images, for instance, bald and gray hair are often related to old people.
-We selected 13 of 40 attributes from CelebA dataset and calculate their attribute-specific latent vectors respectively (the calculation is the same as calculating eyeglass-specific vector above).
-We then calculate the correlation matrix (Pearson's correlation) of the 13 attribute-specific vectors, and visualize it as shown in Figure \ref{fig:attr_embed_corr}.
-The results are consistent with human interpretation.
+Considering the conceptual relationship between different facial attributes in natural images, for instance, bald and gray hair are often related old people, we selected 13 of 40 attributes from CelebA dataset and calculate the attribute-specific vector respectively (the calculation is the same as calculating sunglass-specific vector above).
+We then visualize the correlation as shown in Figure \ref{fig:attr_embed_corr}, and the results are well consistent with human interpretation.
 We can see that $Attractive$ has a strong positive correlation with $Makeup$, and a negative correlation with $Male$ and $Gray\: Hair$.
-It makes sense that female is generally considered more attractive than male and uses more makeup.
+It makes sense that female is generally considered more attractive than male and uses a lot of makeup.
 Similarly, $Bald$ has a positive correlation with $Gray\:Hair$ and $Eyeglasses$, and a negative correlation with $Young$.
-Additionally, $Smiling$ seems to have no correlation with most of other attributes and only has a weak negative correlation with $Pale\:Skin$.
+Additionally, $Smiling$ seems to have no correlation with most of other attributes and only have a weak negative correlation with $Pale\:Skin$.
 It could be explained that $Smiling$ is a very common human facial expression and it could have a good match with many other attributes.

-\subsubsection{Visualization of Latent Vectors}
+\subsubsection{Visualization of latent vectors}